taxisuper/frontend/readme.md

 In the example they are using in the React documentation they use `setState` inside the `handleChange` function.
 Using `setState` means storing the state locally, in the component.
-However, since we have a tool for handling state, namely, Redux, we don't need to use `setState`.
+However, since we have an awesome tool for handling state - Redux, we don't need to use `setState`.
 We can just use actions and reducers and make the form a part of our redux state tree.
 So, guess what?
 Time to make a new reducer `form`.
 The initial state of the `form` should have the following representation:
 ```javascript